Peter Stone (professor): Research

 Stone describes his research interest as understanding how we can best create complete intelligent agents.
 His research focuses mainly on machine learning, multiagent systems, and robotics.
 Application domains have included robot soccer, autonomous bidding agents, autonomous vehicles, autonomic computing, and social agents.

+In February of 2022, he co-authored a paper that appeared on the cover of Nature entitled Outracing champion Gran Turismo drivers with deep reinforcement learning, which reported on the creation of GT Sophy, a superhuman driving agent in Gran Turismo that was subsequently released into the video game.